Talljack/monaco-editor-component/README.md

 // usage of MonacoEditor...
 ```

-Vue usage is similar to React.(when you use vite).
+Vue usage is similar to React (when you use Vite).

 ## License